rickkas7/PublishQueueAsyncRK/README.md

 ### 0.1.3 (2019-11-21)

-- Added getNumEvent() method so you can know if the queue is empty or not
+- Added getNumEvents() method so you can know if the queue is empty or not

 ### 0.1.2 (2019-11-18)